rclone/rclone/docs/content/docs.md

 Options which use SIZE use kByte by default.
 However, a suffix of `b` for bytes, `k` for kBytes, `M` for MBytes, `G` for GBytes, `T` for TBytes and `P` for PBytes may be used.
-These are the binary units, eg 1, 2\*\*10, 2\*\*20, 2\*\*30 respectively.
+These are the binary units, e.g.
+1, 2\*\*10, 2\*\*20, 2\*\*30 respectively.

 ### --backup-dir=DIR ###